 Parents’ Role in the Moral Development of Kids

 You have an active role in shaping the foundation of morality in your child and can utilise it to help your child grow up to become a considerate human being.
 Here are a few guidelines on how to promote moral development in children.

 1. Set Rules and Utilise Teaching Opportunities

 It is essential that your child has a clear demarcation between what can be done and what needs to be avoided.
 Take time to explain to your child why certain behaviours like lying or hurting someone are wrong.
 Use this as an opportunity to teach a moral lesson to your child.

 Children are very impressionable and mimic adults to the T sometimes.
 This is why it is important to exercise kindness and compassion in the way you deal with others and your children.

 3. Positive Reinforcement

 Reward a morally right behaviour with positive reinforcement so that your child knows that he is being appreciated for doing the right thing.

-Tasks like volunteering can instil a strong sense of community and the idea of giving back in your child.
-Working side by side with your children as you clean up parks or help out at senior homes can help your child grow into socially and emotionally skilled individual.
+Tasks like volunteering can instil a strong sense of community and the idea of giving back to your child.
+Working side by side with your children as you clean up parks or help out at senior homes can help your child grow into a socially and emotionally skilled individual.

 Moral development in children is a necessary part of their growth process and can help steer them in the right direction.
-It is important that you take the opportunity to help your child understand and internalise positive and good values right from the childhood.
+You must take the opportunity to help your child understand and internalise positive and good values right from childhood.